Your Brain Might be Telling You One Thing, but Your Body is Saying Something Different

 Eventually, even moderately anaerobic workouts soon can reduce fat burning and even lower the number of aerobic fibers your muscles contain.
 Scientists have demonstrated this fact.
 They have measured this decline.
 It’s not something based on anecdotal evidence.
 I have measured it too, in couch potatoes, aerobic dancers, walkers, and professional athletes.

-For most individuals, the best way to determine whether an exercise is truly building your aerobic system is to check your heart rate—following the 180-formula.
+For most individuals, the best way to determine whether an exercise is truly building your aerobic system is to check your heart rate – following the MAF 180 Formula.

 For more information on aerobic and anaerobic workouts, the relationship to food intake, and other factors, including stress, see The Big Book of Endurance Training and Racing.